taipeik9/GAM531-Final-Project/README.md

 # GAM531-Final-Project
 GAM531 Final Project Group 2

+## Game Controls

+- WASD - Movement
+- Mouse - Look around
+- Shift - Run
+- Space - Jump

 ## Some Notes

 You must have OpenAL installed to run for the sound engine.
 Controls: WASD for movement, mouse for looking around, Left shift for sprinting.

-The gold platforms are checkpoints!
+*The gold platforms are checkpoints!*

 ### TODO